Mastering the French pronouns y and en is essential to understand French conversation

 In the same way that the relative pronoun y replaces constructions with à to give the meaning of “there”, the pronoun en replaces ones that use de (of) to give the meaning of “some” or “any”.
-The pronoun en usually translates to “some” or “any” in English.
+Therefore, the pronoun en usually translates to “some” or “any” in English.

 Example : J’ai beaucoup d’amis.
 (I have many friends).